 Attend the wedding ceremony rehearsal.
 This is the perfect way to get acquainted with the rest of the wedding party, as well as the venue.
-The wedding usher should also be familiar with where the groom’s and bride’s parent's will be positioned, where the restrooms are located, and any specific requests that the couple has during their ceremony.
+The wedding usher should also be familiar with where the couple's parent's will be positioned, where the restrooms are located, and any specific requests that the couple has during their ceremony.

 Find out from the wedding couple if there is any family tension.
 This is a tricky task, and is not just to gossip; however, since the main task of a wedding usher is to ensure a smooth flow of the wedding, he should at least have a background of who doesn’t sit with whom, such as estranged family members or divorced parents.
-The bride and groom should be able to plan and give the wedding usher instructions for these awkward situations so that they don’t offend or upset any of the wedding guests.
+During the wedding planning process, the couple should sit down with the usher and walk them through any potential tension or issues that might arise at the wedding—and give the wedding usher instructions for these awkward situations so that they don’t offend or upset any of the wedding guests.

-Likewise, ask the bride and groom if there are guests who are elderly or disabled that may need more assistance.
+Likewise, ask the couple if there are guests who are elderly or disabled that may need more assistance.
 The same thing goes if there are guests who are pregnant or new mothers.
 It’s best to know this beforehand so that the wedding usher can plan to save an aisle seat or end seat for easier access for these guests.

 On the Wedding Day

 Man the doors and welcome guests with a smile as they enter the ceremony venue.
 Good manners and cleaning up nicely for the day is key.